-The TYRA Directors for the 2015 Season are President – Brandon Bratton; Vice President – Shorty Gorham; Secretary – Rhonda Berry; Treasury – Mark Giese; Board Members: Ben Ellis, Randy Halbert, Hicks Harris, Jessalyn Pierce, Elva Puig, Clint Rawlinson, and Bennie Vickers.
+The TYRA Directors for the 2016 Season are President – Brandon Bratton, Vice President – Shorty Gorham, Secretary – Rhonda Berry, Treasury – Mark Giese, Board Members: Ben Ellis, Danny Mitchell, Tommy Ohrt, Jessalyn Pierce, Elva Puig, and Clint Rawlinson.

-The TYRA Board would like to thank the Parents and sponsors for their help and support throughout the year.
-Without you , TYRA success would not be possible!
+The TYRA Board would like to thank the parents and sponsors for their support throughout the year.
+Without you, TYRA success would not be possible!
 Thanks!!

 |“Helping Youth Today So That The Sport Of Rodeo And Agriculture Can Grow Tomorrow.”